CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/030-advanced-network.md

     After a short time, a confirmation appears in the console.
 It means that CluedIn is now configured to use your new load balancer and internal IP address.

-    In azure, you should then see a new Load Balancer resource called `kubernetes-internal` which will be used for ingress.
+    In Azure, you should then see a new Load Balancer resource called `kubernetes-internal`, which will be used for ingress.
 The original `kubernetes` then simply becomes egress only.